 One final note, nominations for the 2017 Saveur Food Blog Awards are open until July 19th.
 I know I am still pretty new to the blogisphere, but if you happen to love what I do, your nomination of The Simple Green would mean so much to this Island girl!

 Happy Summer-ing, folks!

-A ‘meaty’ and smokey garden burger made from a base of black beans, quinoa, onion and kale.
-The outside can be cooked to a perfect crispiness that doesn’t dry out the inside; they’re moist yet stick together as good as any store bought veggie burger.
+A 'meaty' black bean vegan burger made with quinoa and kale.
+The outside can be cooked to a perfect crispiness that doesn't dry out the inside; they're moist yet stick together as good as any store bought veggie burger.
 Accompaniments of crunchy shaved cucumbers, spicy arugula and the sweet tangy flavour of Maple Dijon sauce make this a perfect summer patio meal.
-The burger patties are just as good the next day so long as they’re stored covered in the fridge and reheated in the fry pan.
 No Summer is complete without a burger like this!

 For the Maple Dijon Sauce:

 - 2 tbsp dijon mustard